pingcap/docs-cn/pd-recover.md

 ### Deploy a new PD cluster

-Before deploying a new PD cluster, you need to stop the the existing PD cluster and then delete the previous data directory which is specified by `--data-dir`.
+Before deploying a new PD cluster, you need to stop the the existing PD cluster and then delete the previous data directory or specify a new data directory using `--data-dir`.

 ### Use pd-recover

+You only need to run `pd-recover` on one PD node.

 {{< copyable "shell-regular" >}}